umonaca/obplatform/README.md

   - Added endpoint to query available behavior types based on Study IDs
 - 2021-12-01: Release 1.1.0
   - Added endpoint to query available studies based on (behaviors, countries, cities, (building type + room type))
+- 2021-12-10:
+  - Breaking change: renamed Appliance Usage to Plug Load on the server end.
+The example code has been changed accordingly.

 ## API Reference